ot4i/perf-harness/ReadMe.md

 Refer to the AMQP Client READ.md as further pre-reqs jars are required.

 * The allclient.jar is required from the a MQ V9.0 installation.

-* Locate all the pre-req jars in located in /lib of the AMQPPerfharness.
+* Copy all of the pre-req jars into /lib of the AMQPPerfharness.

 ## Running Perfharness within Eclipse